karolnedza/avx-sva-lab-docs/docs/lab2.md

 > Was the ping successful?

 ### Bonus
-One of your customers wants to establish IPSEC tunnel to your AVX Transit.
-They asked what is your Transit Gateway IP.
+One of your customers wants to establish IPSEC tunnel to your AVX Transit GW.
+They asked what is your Transit Gateway Public IP.

 Open ```/sva-code/outputs.tf``` and configure output value which returns  AVX Transit GW Public IP.